Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 Emulators are a software program that makes it so your new device (PC, NVIDIA Shield, etc.) can understand the old game console’s programs.

-Dolphin is easy to install on your Android TV, but it takes a little work to get all of the emulator settings dialed-in correctly.
+Dolphin is easy to install on your NVIDIA Shield or Android TV, but it takes a little work to get all of the emulator settings dialed-in correctly.

 In this article, I’m going to guide you through the process of installing Dolphin on my NVIDIA Shield.
 Then I’ll take you through the settings I use to get the best performance.